Your Guide to Buying Property in Greece

 Note: It would be great if you hire a lawyer to handle all the legal matters of the procedure.

 4) Quote and negotiate the property price: Taking care of your budget, quote the amount that suits your pocket.
 (Make sure not to state an unreasonable amount).
 Besides, keep factors like exchange rates, mortgage availability, and rates into consideration.
 After you have negotiated and settled on a final price, you are halfway there to buy property in Greece.

 Note: Make sure to check the extra charges adding up to the price of the property, like VAT.

 5) Reserve the property: Reserve the property by depositing a small amount to the seller to affirm that you will buy the property.
-This deposit is usually 10% of the total price.
+This deposit is usually 10 percent of the total price.
 You will get your preliminary contract.

 Caution: Do not pay any amount without consulting with your lawyer, as you may be asked to sign a few documents as well.